 But, we have one aspect that is very different and that is that we in production only have an clear context which can be seen in the dotted arrow to the left in the picure.
 In product development we instead reduce complexity to an obvious context, which normally starts in a complex or complicated context.

 Tomorrow it is time to continue with Agile Product development and T-shaped teams.
 Maybe they also work in Overlapping Concurrent Sequences/Disciplines?
 What is your gut feeling?

 C u then.

 *the need of a line hierachy that keeps the structure of an organisation is also context independent, but to get rid off the sub-optimisation by the silos in complicated and complex contexts, we need to add a virtual structure that takes care of the deliveries, the operative work.

 **the cadence word is written about by Jim Womack regarding product development already 2008 , to differ it from takt time in Lean production.
 Cadence means that we are spreading out the development of our products, to be able to use our different competences smoothly, or as Jim puts it “another way to think of cadence is heijunka (production leveling) for product development” .
 But lately, the cadence word has been kidnapped, especially by method and frameworks doing agile at scale, to instead mean the opposite to do activities in sequence.
 False cadence correctly means that all activities of the same kind are done at the same time.
-False cadence is a root cause to many problems, which is easily shown with Value Stream Mapping, but which is very hard to show when using an agile way of working***, making it hard to reveal.
-Of course it also making it confusing and hard to discuss in order to reveal this problem, when we not have a common vocabulary, and change the meaning of the words.
+False cadence is a common root cause to many problems, which is easily shown with Value Stream Mapping.
+But, this is difficult to show when an agile way of working*** is used, making it hard to reveal.
+Of course it also making it confusing and harder to discuss in order to reveal this problem, when we not have a common vocabulary, and change the meaning of the words.